united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/features/connectivity/additionalconnectivity/ifm-retrofitting.md

 1. Ensure all IO-Link gateways are in the same network or accessible from your instance of the United Manufacturing Hub.
 2. Retrofit the machines by connecting the desired sensors and establish a connection with ifm IO-Link gateways.
 3. Configure the [Sensorconnect IP-range](/docs/reference/helm-chart/#sensor-connect) to either match the IP address using subnet notation /32, or, in cases involving multiple masters, configure it to scan an entire range, for example /24.
-To change the value, execute the following code:
+To change the value, execute the following command with your IP range:
 ```bash
 sudo helm upgrade --kubeconfig /etc/rancher/k3s/k3s.yaml  -n united-manufacturing-hub united-manufacturing-hub united-manufacturing-hub/united-manufacturing-hub --set _000_commonConfig.datasources.sensorconnect.iprange=[REPLACE_WItH_NEW_IP],_000_commonConfig.datasources.sensorconnect.enabled=true --version $(sudo helm ls --kubeconfig /etc/rancher/k3s/k3s.yaml  -n united-manufacturing-hub -o json | jq -r '.[0].app_version')
 ```